ACINQ/eclair/source/index.html.md

 }
 ```

-Initiates an unilateral close for given channels that belong to this eclair node, once the commitment has been broadcasted the API returns its
+Initiates a unilateral close for given channels that belong to this eclair node.
+Once the commitment has been broadcast, the API returns its
 transaction id.
-The endpoint supports receiving multiple channel id(s) or short channel id(s); to close multiple channel you can use the parameters `channelIds` or `shortChannelIds` below.
+The endpoint supports receiving multiple channel id(s) or short channel id(s); to close multiple channels, you can use the parameters `channelIds` or `shortChannelIds` below.

 ### HTTP Request